Griefed/docker-Curseforge-Bot/README.md

 Tags | Description
 -----|------------
 `latest` | Using the `latest` tag will pull the latest image for amd64/x86_64 architecture.
-`arm` | Using the `arm`tag will pull the latest image for arm architecture.
-Use this if you intend on running the container on a Raspberry Pi 3B, for example.

 ## Pre-built images